Outside the courthouse, Minneapolis weighs the meaning of the Chauvin trial

 What happens if Chauvin is not convicted?

-“Let the whole damn city burn if that’s what it takes … burn baby burn,” said Pastor Runney Patterson.
+“Let the whole damn city burn if that’s what it takes . . . burn, baby, burn,” said Pastor Runney Patterson.
 The preacher is used to the justice system not convicting police officers who killed Black men.
 In 2015, Minneapolis police fatally shot Jamar Clark; two officers were cleared after a state investigation, and the U.S. Justice Department declined to prosecute.
-In 2016, another Minnesota officer shot Philando Castile during a traffic stop; a jury acquitted him. (“What happened to Philando is not okay to any of us,” a juror in the Castile case reportedly told Minnesota Public Radio, but ultimately the officer seemed like “an honest guy.”)
+In 2016, another Minnesota officer shot Philando Castile during a traffic stop; a jury acquitted him. (“What happened to Philando is not okay to any of us,” a juror in the Castile case told Minnesota Public Radio, but ultimately the officer seemed like “an honest guy.”)

 “Minnesota nice?” said Patterson, at the church.
 More like “Minnesota ice.”

 Pastor Ian Bethel rose in praise of Medaria Arradondo, the city’s first African American police chief, for immediately firing the four officers involved in Floyd’s death.
-Minneapolis’s violent-crime rates are climbing, and Bethel castigated the “de-funders” on the city council for “fueling a Wild West mentality.”
+Minneapolis’s violent-crime rates are climbing, and Bethel castigated the “defunders” on the city council for “fueling a Wild West mentality.”

-The audience murmured and some clapped.
+The audience murmured, and some clapped.

 “The blood is on your hands!”
 Bethel shouted.
 The police need more money, not less.